international employment law firm alliance L&E Global

 E. Are there special requirements governing remote work in your country which would cover the remote foreign worker?

-Currently, there are no special requirement provisions governing remote foreign workers in India, which continues to remain under the discretion of the employer’s company policies.
+Currently, there are no special requirement provisions governing remote foreign workers in India.

 Income tax